RainTrap341/NorthstarDocs/docs/Wiki/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 ## Steam & Steam Deck (NorthstarProton)

-{% hint style="warning" %}
+!!! warning
     EA App currently displays a blank screen when using NorthstarProton, however Northstar will still launch assuming you have logged in to EA App at least once.
-{% endhint %}

-{% hint style="warning" %}
+!!! warning
     NorthstarProton has some problems and may stop working at any point, if this happens you can try [deleting the compatibility directory](linux-troubleshooting.md#northstar-not-launching-with-steam) or visit the Northstar Discord for help.
-{% endhint %}

 > **Check your GLIBC version.** NorthstarProton currently only supports version 2.33 and higher.
 Verify your installed version with `ldd --version`. **Ubuntu 20.04 LTS** and **Debian 11** are known to have outdated GLIBC packages, meaning you will have to experiment with finding a Proton version that works for you, or use Lutris.
 It is therefore strongly recommended to use an up-to-date Linux distro to be able to make use of NorthstarProton.
 This check does not need to be completed on Steam Deck or Steam OS.